 Practices during school holidays and/or other non-school days must be scheduled and arranged through the activity office.
 If practices are held during vacation, the rest of the building should not be used.
 Coaches are responsible for lights, clean-up, and locking up if they have practice during holidays and vacations.
 Do not discipline an athlete for missing practice due to a family trip or vacation.
 However, an athlete must realize that by being absent from practice they have missed valuable instruction and conditioning.

-Buffer Weeks (High School Only)
+Buffer Weeks High Schooland Jr. High

 There are no practices during the designated buffer weeks.
 The school district master calendar has those weeks identified.